Christina Kishimoto

 Christina Kishimoto is an American education administrator.
-She served as superintendent of the Hawai'i Department of Education starting in 2017 through the end of her contract in 2021 and in Hartford, Connecticut; and superintendent of Gilbert Public Schools.
+She served as superintendent of the Hawai'i Department of Education from 2017 through 2021.
+She also served as superintendent in Hartford, Connecticut, and Gilbert, Arizona.

-Biography
+Early life and education

-Christina Kishimoto was born in the Bronx in New York.
+Kishimoto was born in the Bronx in New York.
 She has four siblings.

-Kishimoto was inspired to pursue a career in public education by her childhood teachers.
-Kishimoto was part of the A Better Chance program, which she moved from the Bronx to attend school in Wellesley, Massachusetts, as a sophomore.
-She'd eventually attend Barnard College and earn her PhD from Columbia University Teachers College in education administration.
+She was inspired to pursue a career in public education by her childhood teachers.
+She was part of the A Better Chance program, via which she moved from the Bronx to attend school in Wellesley, Massachusetts, as a sophomore.

+She attended Barnard College, and earned a PhD from Columbia University Teachers College in education administration.

+Career

 Kishimoto is the former superintendent and chief executive officer of Gilbert Public Schools in Gilbert, Arizona.
-She is also former superintendent of Hartford, Connecticut.
+She was also a superintendent in Hartford, Connecticut.

-Kishimoto became superintendent of the Hawai'i Department of Education in August 2017 with a salary of $240,000.
-In early March 2021, she has announced that she'll be stepping down as the superintendent due to poor job performance during the COVID-19 pandemic.
+Kishimoto became superintendent of the Hawai'i Department of Education in August 2017, with a salary of $240,000.
+In early March 2021, she stepped down as superintendent after complaints about her job performance during the COVID-19 pandemic.
+She was succeeded by Waipahu High School Principal Keith Hayashi.

+Personal life

-Kishimoto is married and has one daughter and lives in the Ala Moana neighborhood of Honolulu, Hawaii.
+Kishimoto is married, and has one daughter.
+She lives in the Ala Moana neighborhood of Honolulu, Hawaii.